k21971/CrecelleHack/doc/variantfixes.md

 - Room floors can be dirt or stone.
 - Floors can be coated with various substances, such as potions, grass, blood, and more.
+- These coatings interface with the harmony system.
 - All of these coatings can be interacted with in various ways, to various effects.
 Have fun!

+## Day-Night Cycle
+- Exactly what it sounds like!
+Watch your vision wax and wane over time!

 ## GUI
 - MC is displayed on the status line as a percentage.
 - Display level names on status line.

+## Harmony System
+- Most monsters harmonize on a specific type of terrain.
+While harmonizing, a monster deals double damage.
+- Harmonic weapons and armor provide massive bonuses while standing on terrain that they harmonize with.
+  - Armor grants 3 bonus points of AC while harmonized.
+  - Weapons deal double damage when harmonized.

 ## Monsters